 In some cases, generator knowledge of the process or materials that produced the waste may be used to document that hazardous wastes have not entered the pump.
 With many listed wastes, generator knowledge is appropriate because the physical/chemical makeup of the waste is generally well known and consistent from facility to facility.

-For example, facilities that limit the type of use (i.e. washing of new or used cars) and access (i.e. company cars only) to the sump may be able to show that no hazardous constituents/wastes are used in the processes that discharge or drain into the sump, thereby establishing that the sump contains no hazardous wastes.
+For example, facilities that limit the type of use (i.e., washing new or used cars) and access (i.e., company cars only) to the sump may be able to show that no hazardous constituents/wastes are used in the processes that discharge or drain into the sump, thereby establishing that the sump contains no hazardous wastes.

-Note: Although knowledge of process is less costly than chemical analysis, you must be able to ensure that this information accurately reflects the current processes and materials being used.
-If you use generator knowledge alone or in conjunction with sampling and analysis, you must maintain detailed documentation that clearly demonstrates the information is sufficient.
+Note: Although knowledge of process is less costly than chemical analysis, facilities must ensure that this information accurately reflects the current processes and materials being used.
+If generator knowledge is used alone or in conjunction with sampling and analysis, facilities must maintain detailed documentation that clearly demonstrates the information is sufficient.

-Chemical analysis is generally used for determination of hazardous waste characteristics including the following:
+Chemical analysis is generally used for determining the following hazardous waste characteristics: